fancyspeed/semi-lda/README.md

-##Description
+## Description

 Semi-supervised LDA, which allows labelling of some documents in training, and a rule file to assign seed words for each topic.

-Besides topics appear in training data and the rule file, new topics also can learned.
+Besides topics appear in training data and the rule file, new topics can also be learned.

-##Data format
+## Data format

 * training data: